MidgetHiC/stig-scripting-project/README.md

 ## Attribution and Reference

 A significant portion of the logic and code is derived from the work in the following repository.
-This tool exists as a derivative work to implement similar STIG hardening concepts.
+This tool is an updated, derivative work designed to implement similar STIG hardening concepts.

 **Reference Repository:**
 `https://github.com/simeononsecurity/Standalone-Windows-STIG-Script`